hprasath2306/ISS-Overhead-Notifier/README.md

 # ISS-Overhead-Notifier
+Used :
+   ISS Current Locator API
+   Sunrise and Sunset times API
+   smtplib mail sender package
-Sends mail if ISS in near our latitude and longitude
+Sends mail if ISS in near your latitude and longitude by giving our areas latitude and longitude.